clojuredocs/guides/articles/language/core_overview.md

 ### doseq

-(doseq ...) is similar to (for ...) except it does not return a sequence of results. (doseq ...) is generally intended for execution of side-effects in the body, and thusly returns nil.
+`doseq` is similar to `for` except it does not return a sequence of results. `doseq` is generally intended for execution of side-effects in the body, and thusly returns nil.

-(doseq ...) supports the same bindings as for - :let :when :while.
+`doseq` supports the same bindings as for - :let :when :while.
 For examples of these, see for.

 {% highlight clojure %}
 (doseq [x [1 2 3] y [4 5 6]]